HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringKeycloak.md

 ## Procedure

-In this example, you will learn and create a realm, a user, client scopes, and client inside the Keycloak app.
+In this example, you will learn and create a realm, a user, client scopes, client and client scope mappers inside the Keycloak app.

 Note: The screenshots were captured using the Keycloak version 25.0.